-As leaders in blood and blood cancer research, physicians and scientists from Dana-Farber Cancer Institute and Dana-Farber/Boston Children's Cancer and Blood Disorders Center showcased their advances at the 57th Annual Meeting of the American Society of Hematology (ASH) in Orlando, Florida, in December of 2015.
+As leaders in blood and blood cancer research, physicians and scientists from Dana-Farber Cancer Institute and Dana-Farber/Boston Children's Cancer and Blood Disorders Center will showcase their advances at the 58th Annual Meeting of the American Society of Hematology (ASH) in San Diego, California, in December of 2016.

 As the premier conference in the field, the ASH Annual Meeting attracts more than 20,000 experts who share their advances in hematologic malignancies, including leukemia, lymphoma, and multiple myeloma, as well as other blood disorders.

 Attendees are invited to visit our Dana-Farber and Dana-Farber/Boston Children’s booths (#2915 and #2917) to connect with our adult and pediatric physicians and scientists – and learn more about our discoveries, innovations, and clinical trials.